tomhodgins/responsive.style/src/techniques/element-characters.md

+---
-# Using an Element’s Text Characters
+title: Using an Element’s Text Characters
+keywords: element text, text content, characters, number of characters, chars, number of chars, text length, innerHTML
+---

 There is now way to use CSS to apply styles to an element based on the number of characters of text it contains - but this is something JavaScript can help us with.